Integrate Security Audit with Jenkins

 You can integrate API Security Audit with Jenkins pipelines through the plugin REST API Static Security Testing.

 You must have an account in 42Crunch Platform that your Jenkins job can use to access Security Audit.
-If you do not yet have an account, click here to sign up.

 Before you start, make sure that your Jenkins version is the same or newer than the minimum compatible version.
 If you are installing the integration plugin manually, not using the Update Center, make sure that you also install the dependencies.